Advertise with Us!

 We have a variety of advertising options which would give your courses an instant visibility to a very large set of developers, designers and data scientists.View Plans

-Angular vs React in 2019 - Detailed Comparison
+Angular vs React - Detailed Comparison

 Table of Contents

 Application development is shifting from the desktop to the browser since it provides a better UX and it’s shareable across many devices.
 There are two main paradigms or patterns to choose from when developing a web-based application.